safakturkoglu/HumanCounter/README.md

 ## Firebase
 Google Firebase; It is a platform that allows user login authorization and data to be kept in real time and synchronously without the need for the developer to deal with the server side of web and mobile applications.
 With the realtime database, the necessary information reaches the user.
-[Times Square](https://www.youtube.com/watch?v=AdUw5RdyZxI ) bu bağlantıdaki canlı görüntüdeki kişiler sürekli olarak sayılıyor ve zaman grafiğinde gösteriliyor.
+People in live view in this link [Times Square](https://www.youtube.com/watch?v=AdUw5RdyZxI ) are counted continuously and displayed on time graph.